 It has been 561 years since 1453.
-The number of philosophers and learned people increased by another order of magnitude in the city.
+The number of learned people increased by another order of magnitude in the city.
 There are thousands of varied opinions among the intellectuals of Istanbul but the intellectual life in the city is still dominated by the dogmatic loud voices.
 There is a great number of silent wisdom seekers of all persuasions in the city.
 They read, they write and they talk among themselves but their voices are not heard.
 There is too much noise created by the warring ideological factions and their dogmatic ideologues.
 I see no difference between Istanbul and Constantinople in this respect.

 The intellectual treasures of the East and the West are still kept in Istanbul.
 Not just in the form of books!
-Most of these treasures are kept in the minds and hearts of the silent wisdom seekers.
+Most of these treasures are kept in the minds and the hearts of the silent wisdom seekers.
 Will they carry these treasures to other lands?
 Will they somehow find a way to be heard?
 Will they pass the wisdom to their children?

 New York City is the most cosmopolitan city in the world.
 The cultural vitality of this city surpasses all cities.
 There are thousands of writers, artists, musicians, philosophers and scientists in New York City.
 The variation of opinions is the greatest of any city but unfortunately New York City suffers from the same problem: dogmatic loud voices silence the small voices of the sincere wisdom seekers.
 The so-called “scientific materialism” – which is not scientific at all – dominates the academia in the city.
 Physicalism is all the rage among the physicists of the city.
 The word “atheism” is thrown casually with adolescent enthusiasm.
 The words “mystic” or “mysticism” are used as insult words.
 There is nothing more insulting than to be called a “mystic” if you are a scientist.
 Is this progress?